Dixcit-TV/Theta-Pathfinding/README.md

 # Theta-Pathfinding
-Comparison of A* and basic Theta* on a square grid
+Comparison of A* and basic Theta* on a square grid.

 Project Information:
   - Elite Framework (DAE provided Framework)